 We are always considering new ways to make the Pottery a more equitable experience for our students; each term we pursue different ways to offer firing credit and discounted open studio time.

 The needs of our community are greater than our available financial aid funds.
 PLEASE only apply if you are truly in need.
 Individuals who have an adjusted gross income of $70,000 or above and no dependents are not eligible for financial aid.

-If you do not wish to receive financial aid but find it difficult to pay in full at the time of registration, we are happy to set up a payment plan.
+If you do not wish to receive financial aid but find it difficult to pay in full at the time of registration, we offer a payment plan option at check-out during online registration.
 A 1/3 deposit is necessary at the time of registration.
-Two additional installments will be collected during the term for which you have registered; these payments will automatically be withdrawn on agreed upon dates.
-To register for a payment plan, please speak to a Student Liaison in the Registration Office.
+Two additional installments will be collected during the term for which you have registered; these payments will automatically be withdrawn on dates listed at check-out.

 - Financial aid application forms are available prior to the registration open date each autumn when the course catalog is released.
 Applicants must submit a separate application for each term for which they wish to apply.
 We have updated our financial aid application form, which now includes demographics and space for a personal statement.
 If you have suggestions on other information to be included, we encourage feedback.